xregistry/spec/core/spec.md

 - If the Resource's `hasdocument` model attribute has a value of `false` then the following rules apply:
   - Only the first form (serialization as a JSON Object) MUST be used.
-  - Use of the `$meta` suffix on the request URL is OPTIONAL and has no impact on processing beyond resulting in any URLs in the response being appended with `$meta` if they reference this Resource (or its Versions).
+  - Use of the `$json` suffix on the request URL is OPTIONAL and has no impact on processing beyond resulting in any URLs in the response being appended with `$json` if they reference this Resource (or its Versions).
   - Any request that includes the xRegistry HTTP headers MUST generate an error.
   - An update request with an empty HTTP body MUST be interpreted as a request